🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“Ά Public WiFi Availability + 6.1 -- 10 Public WiFi is ubiquitous in cafes, libraries, and transport hubs, though speed and security can vary in high-traffic public spaces.
+πŸ“Ά Public WiFi Availability + 6.7 -- 10 Public WiFi is available in libraries, cafes, and some transport hubs, but coverage is less extensive than in cities like Penticton, with variable speeds.

 🌍 DIGITAL NOMAD COMMUNITY